graphhopper/graphhopper/docs/core/heading.md

 #### With Heading: Start Direction

-The first heading parameter defines the start direction which should be prefered.
+The first heading parameter defines the start direction which should be preferred.
 In this case, we can set it to `heading towards west` (270 degree) and we see that a different route is returned

 `localhost:8989/route?profile=car&point=42.566757,1.597751&point=42.567396,1.597807&type=json&instructions=false&points_encoded=false&ch.disable=true&heading=270`

+Note that since the 'heading' parameter is currently not supported for speed mode, we need to disable it by using `ch.disable=true`

 ![with_heading_start](./images/with_heading_start.PNG)

 #### With Heading: Start and End Direction

 For all via or end points we can also specify a prefered heading.
 Especially at the end point it must be noted that we still need to define the direction as `heading towards`.
 In this case, we want to prefer `coming from north`, but we need to specify it with `heading towards south` (180 degree), although we know that the route ends here

 `localhost:8989/route?profile=car&point=42.566757,1.597751&point=42.567396,1.597807&type=json&instructions=false&points_encoded=false&ch.disable=true&heading=270&heading=180&`